Byont-Ventures/smart-contract-analysis-tools/docs/analysis-techniques.md

 **An online z3 runner can be used if you want to try the examples yourself:** https://microsoft.github.io/z3guide/playground/Freeform%20Editing

-Please note that SMT is a general tool and can be used for more that only software languages.
+Please note that SMT is a general tool and can be used for more than only software languages.
 The SMT solver simply tries to find a satisfiable assignment for a set of constraints (assumptions and requirements).

-For the example lets say that we have integers `a` and `b` with the following constraints:
+For the example let's say that we have integers `a` and `b` with the following constraints:

 - Assumption: `a > 15`
 - Requirement: `a + b > 100`

 In Solidity this could look like the code below.

 Note that the assumptions and requirements can originate from knowledge about the system in which the function is used, while the function itself doesn't have this knowledge explicitly.
-The the function might be fine when using in the system, but not when using as a self-containing function.
+The function might be fine when used in the system, but not when used as a self-containing function.

 ```Solidity
 function specialAdd(int256 a, int256 b) returns (int256 c) {